-If the prescriber does not allow the prescription quantity to be reduced to the maximum Medicaid limit, the member shall be told that the cost of the prescription is their responsibility.
-The pharmacist must enter the actual day supply written on the prescription when attempting to fill a claim.
-Artificially adjusting the amount filled in order to meet Medicaid requirements when the prescription was written to last longer constitutes a false claim and is subject to recovery of the paid amounts.
+If the prescriber does not allow the prescription quantity to be reduced, the member shall be told that the cost of the prescription is his/her responsibility.
+Filling a prescription for a 34 day supply when the prescription is intended to last longer constitutes a false claim and is subject to recovery of the paid amounts.